FrancisCrickInstitute/Embryo-micro-injection-chamber/README.md

 Cure the PDMS at 65°C for 2h.

-After removing the PDMS from the mould we plasma bond it using air plasma with a coverslip.
+After removing the PDMS from the mould we plasma bond it with the coverslip.

 ![alt text](https://github.com/FrancisCrickInstitute/Embryo-micro-injection-chamber/blob/main/Microinjection%20figure.png?raw=true)